emichael/dslabs/labs/lab4-shardedstore/README.md

 configuration that includes the new replica group.
 The new configuration should divide the shards as evenly as possible among the groups, and should move as few shards as possible to achieve that goal.
-The `ShardMaster` should return `OK` upon successful completion of a `Join` and `ERROR` if that group already exists in the latest configuration.
+The `ShardMaster` should return `OK` upon successful completion of a `Join` and `Error` if that group already exists in the latest configuration.

 `Leave` contains the `groupId` of a previously joined group.
 The `ShardMaster`